narbulut

 Cannot find server certificate with thumbprint ‘0xABC123…’

-The fundamental logic of the attack is built upon this very error.
+The core logic of the attack is built on top of this very error.

 Anatomy of the Attack: Step-by-Step Silent Destruction